 Three Promising Practices to Make Program Evaluation with Indigenous Youth Meaningful

-This factsheet was developed from a YouthREX webinar featuring: Gabrielle Fayant, co-founder of Assembly of Seven Generation (AG7) and Program Manager of ReachUp!
-North in partnership with Digital Opportunity Trust.
+This factsheet was developed from a YouthREX webinar, featuring Gabrielle Fayant, co-founder of Assembly of Seven Generations (AG7) and Program Manager of ReachUp!
+North, in partnership with Digital Opportunity Trust.

 When evaluating Indigenous youth programs, it is important to be culturally safe, responsive, and reflective of Indigenous worldviews.

 Here's a sneak peak of what you can find in this factsheet: